home-assistant/home-assistant.io/source/_docs/authentication.markdown

 ### {% linkable_title Securing your login %}

-_Make sure to choose a secure password!_ At some time in the future you will probably want to access Home Assistant from outside your local network.
+_Make sure to choose a secure password!_ At some time in the future, you will probably want to access Home Assistant from outside your local network.
 This means you are also exposed to random black-hats trying to do the same.
 Treat the password like the key to your house.

 As an extra level of security, you can turn on [multi-factor authentication](http://127.0.0.1:4000/docs/authentication/multi-factor-auth/).